 Engaging Indigenous peoples respectfully, knowledgeably, and collaboratively supports good conditions for de-risking investment while advancing meaningful societal outcomes.
-Working collaboratively with Indigenous peoples in B.C. as respected partners, creates certainty and clarity for projects, leading to increased confidence for investors and businesses operating in the province.
+Working collaboratively with Indigenous peoples in B.C. as respected partners, creates certainty and clarity for projects, leading to increased confidence for investors and businesses operating in B.C.

-With a flexible immigration system, B.C. fosters a multicultural society, home to many different cultures and people from around the world.
+With a flexible immigration system, B.C. fosters a multicultural society.
 Our rich multicultural mix creates a lively cultural experience in arts, entertainment, tourism, hospitality, cuisine, and commercial activity.
 We value the contributions everyone makes to our vibrant economy by promoting new skills and ways of thinking and embracing new people.

-Canada and B.C. offer a stable political, government, and regulatory environment based upon the rule of law.
-We have strong collaboration across all orders of government to create a stable and dynamic business environment that encourages and safeguards foreign investment, and our legal system provides predictability and certainty to the investor and business community.
+Canada and B.C. offer a stable government and regulatory environment based upon the rule of law.
+Our strong collaboration across all orders of government create a stable and dynamic business environment that encourages and safeguards foreign investment.
+Additionally, our legal system provides predictability and certainty to the investor and business community.

 Good governance includes transparency and disclosure of ESG performance.
 Through strong and transparent regulations, B.C. is a global leader by calling on companies across all industries to improve ESG and climate risk disclosures.
 Provincially legislated ESG related targets and new policies and programs across all sectors of the economy are underway, many of which are among the strongest in North America.

 The Environmental, Social and Governance (ESG) Centre of Excellence helps facilitate ESG investment in B.C. and attract socially and environmentally conscious investors.
 Learn more about the Centre and how it supports ESG-aligned opportunities.